Humility: The Heart of Servant Leadership

 But what is "servant leadership," and why is it the heartbeat of all that we do here at DBU?

-The term is commonly attributed to Robert Greenleaf's influential book The Servant as Leader published in 1970.
-Greenleaf did not write from a distinctively biblical, or even generally religious perspective, yet his idea that "Good leaders must first become good servants" spurred conversations among professionals and academics, both Christian and non, about a new theoretical frame for leadershipespecially in light of the increasing public failings of leaders across the spectrum.
+The term servant leadership is commonly attributed to Robert Greenleaf's influential book The Servant as Leader, which was published in 1970.
+Greenleaf did not write from a distinctively biblical or even generally religious perspective, yet his idea that "Good leaders must first become good servants" spurred conversations among professionals and academics, both Christian and non, about a new theoretical frame for leadershipespecially in light of the increasing public failings of leaders across the spectrum.

+Many leaders seek to lead their teams well and can choose from a variety of leadership styles including servant leadership.
 Servant leadership is practiced today at many top global companies, including Whole Foods Market, Nordstrom, Starbucks, and Marriott International, among others.
 While it is defined by providing top-quality care and service to customers and clients, its novelty is in adopting a more employee-oriented approach from within.
 Rather than being leader-focused as in organizations of times past, servant leaders serve their employees by empowering them with value and purpose, enabling them to realize their full potential in the process of reaching an organization's envisioned goals.
 This increases their buy-in and, subsequently, can boost overall effectiveness.
+As a result, employees feel seen, valued, empowered, capable, and able to make decisions in their roles.

 Even before Greenleaf, as early as 1916 and at the height of American industrialization, Professor Walter Rauschenbusch spoke of a need for "serviceable leadership" in business and politics as well as in churches.
 However, unlike Greenleaf, Rauschenbusch's point of reference was the perfect model of servant leadership: Jesus Christ.